 Some manufacturers choose to use substances other than combining chondroitin.
 For example, Advanced Joint Health Complex and Osteo Bi-Flex® both combine the herb boswellia with glucosamine.
 The Arthritis Foundation notes: “Some studies have shown that boswellia, also known as frankincense, may improve blood flow to the joints and decrease pain and increase function in those with osteoarthritis.”(13)

-A 90-day 2011 manufacturer's clinical study illustrated in this short video, the boswellia extract in Advanced Joint Health Complex works in as few as five days—up to 28% faster than claimed by Osto Bi-Flex®, Nature Made® Triple Flex, and Schiff® Move Free®.(14)
+A 90-day 2011 manufacturer's clinical study. illustrated in this short video, that the boswellia extract in Advanced Joint Health Complex works in as few as five days—up to 28% faster than claimed by Osto Bi-Flex®, Nature Made® Triple Flex, and Schiff® Move Free®.(14)